Emdot/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ## HTML tag validation rules

-In most cases, there is a need to limit the use of specific HTML tags in Markdown files.
+In many cases, there is a need to limit the use of specific HTML tags in Markdown files.
 This is helpful in ensuring that the content is consistent and follows a documentation standard that is applicable to your project or organization.

 To define a new HTML tag rule, create a `md.style` file with content similar to the snippet below: